claybrooks/claybrooks.github.io/_posts/2021-04-16-python-dynamic-api.md

 This is a watered down version of what I saw, but the main takeaway is they dumped function call names and the associated return values, almost like one big sweep of some nasty java reflection.
 So, it hit me: they aren't using their API at all to display information in the GUI.
+The json data has all of the function calls per object type and the associated return value.
 They pre-processed to a smaller form and are consuming the .json file to populate the display.
 For them to disregard their own API spoke volumes about it's (un)useability.

 So, I eventually thought back on the work I had done with [DynamicXml](https://claybrooks.github.io/python/2021/04/09/python-dynamic-xml.html), and wondered if something similar could be done here.
-Let's look at a toy example.
+Let's look at a simple example.

 ```python
 #main.py